arcus-azure/arcus.messaging/docs/preview/02-Features/service-bus.md

 ## Simplify Message Context Information Discovery

 On receive, the context in which the message is received contains a set of `.ApplicationProperties` with additional information ie. encoding.
-This information can be acces in a more simplified way:
+This information can be access in a more simplified way:

 ```csharp
 using Arcus.Messaging.Abstractions;